EddyLuten/bhreia.com/docs/geography/countries/silubria.md

 Magic use in public settings is restricted to those with a government-issues permit.
 These permits are colloqioally named **Blue Shields** due to the shield-shaped metal pin that must be worn by the magic-user on their clothing at all times.

-Magic use by non-permitted individuals, or individuals not displaying their Blue Shield, is severly punished.
+Magic use by non-permitted individuals, or individuals not displaying their Blue Shield, is severely punished.

 ### Freedom of Movement for Non-Residents